astrohart/MFR/MFR.Settings.Profiles.Factories/README.md

 method also generates a new GUID to use to identify the profile by.
 This is done because only one profile can be saved having the same name.

-<a name='M-MFR-Settings-Profiles-Factories-MakeNewProfile-ToProfile-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration,System-String-'></a>
+<a name='M-MFR-Settings-Profiles-Factories-MakeNewProfile-ToProfile-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfig,System-String-'></a>
-### ToProfile(configuration,name) `method`
+### ToProfile(config,name) `method`

 ##### Summary

-Extension method that converts the specified `configuration` object to a profile object.
+Extension method that converts the specified `config` object to a profile object.

-the configuration settings in the source are copied to the new profile, and the specified `name` is also assigned to the new profile.
+the config settings in the source are copied to the new profile, and the specified `name` is also assigned to the new profile.

 ##### Returns